 Culture is an intangible quality for a brokerage, but it’s crucial for determining whether it can retain the top talent that it hires.
-According to Corcoran Coaching, recruitment builds a team, while culture keeps it running.
-The best real estate companies are more than just a group of real estate brokers and agents; they’re a complete, cohesive unit.
+According to Corcoran Coaching, recruitment builds a team while culture keeps it running.
+The best real estate companies are more than just a group of brokers and agents; they’re a complete, cohesive unit.
 However, this is only possible when all team members are driven by shared values to achieve a common goal.

 6. Support the professional growth of your agents.

-First-hand mentorship is a vital part of professional education when consulting with your agents, as it helps establish the role of brokers as leaders and think of them more like a CEO.
-Their many years of experience in the industry provide a valuable source of information to share with the next generation of agents.
+First-hand mentorship is a vital part of professional education when consulting with your agents, as it helps establish the role of brokers as leaders and makes customers think of them more like a CEO.
+Their many years of experience in the industry provide a valuable source of information to share with customers and the next generation of agents.
 Mentorship thus helps your voice carries throughout your company as well as the real estate industry as a whole.

 7. Develop your benefits package to seize the market.